-Pharmacotherapeutic group: Antineoplastic agent, other antineoplastic agents, protein kinase inhibitor, ATC code: L01XE07
+Pharmacotherapeutic group: Antineoplastic agents, human epidermal growth factor receptor 2 (HER2) tyrosine kinase inhibitors, ATC code: L01EH01.

 Mechanism of action

 Lapatinib, a 4-anilinoquinazoline, is an inhibitor of the intracellular tyrosine kinase domains of both EGFR (ErbB1) and of HER2 (ErbB2) receptors (estimated Ki^{app} values of 3nM and 13nM, respectively) with a slow off-rate from these receptors (half-life greater than or equal to 300 minutes).
 Lapatinib inhibits ErbB-driven tumour cell growth in vitro and in various animal models.